omkensey/coreos-azure-lab/README.md

 For Linux and MacOS X machines, creating the keypair should be as simple as this:

 ```
-ssh-keygen -f ~/.ssh/id_rsa_coreos_whiteglove
+ssh-keygen -f ~/.ssh/id_rsa_coreos_azure_lab
 ```

-You will be prompted for the passphrase and the keypair will be created, with the public key in id_rsa_coreos_whiteglove.pub.
+You will be prompted for the passphrase and the keypair will be created, with the public key in `id_rsa_coreos_azure_lab.pub`.
 When SSH'ing into your VMs after the deployment, use the -i flag to specify the private key file:

 ```
-ssh -i ~/.ssh/id_rsa_coreos_whiteglove core@[public IP address]
+ssh -i ~/.ssh/id_rsa_coreos_azure_lab core@[public IP address]
 ```

 #### Windows